huntertrammell/next-social/README.md

 - Improve security on text inputs
 - Use sitewide state for user authentication
 - Implement pwr library for data sync
+- Add testing to run at build time